MohiZzine/Key-Value-Store-GO/README.md

 * POST http://localhost:8081/set: Sets the value associated with the specified key.
 The key-value pair is provided in the request body as JSON.
 * DELETE http://localhost:8081/del?key=keyName: Deletes the specified key and returns its associated value.

 The key-value store operates on the LSM tree model for efficient data reading and writing.
 Write operations are initially stored in the memtable, a sorted map of key-value pairs.
 Periodically, the memtable is flushed to disk as an SST file (Sorted String Table).
-To prevent an excessive number of SST files, compaction merges smaller files into larger ones.
-This compaction process is executed concurrently using a Go routine.

 The SST files are in binary format and include the following fields:

 * Magic Number: The unique identifier for the application.
 * Entry Count: Number of the key-value pairs in the SST File.
-* Version: A version number to manage updates to the value.
 * Key: The unique identifier for the value.
 * Value: The data associated with the key.
-* Checksum: A hash value to detect corrupted files.

 ## Added Dependencies